Towards an AI assistant for power grid operators: Defining an artificial assistant for power grid operators

-To be effective at continuous decision-making, it is important to focus on one task at a time, with the highest priority, and present only the most relevant information to it.
-In that regard, we propose an ``hypervision" framework to bring the right information at the right time to the right person.
+To be effective at continuous decision-making, it is often important to focus on the highest priority task at a time, and present only the most relevant information to it.
+Yet, pausing on one task, dealing with another, and eventually completing the previous one should remain be possible.
+In that regard, we propose to rely on an ``hypervision" framework to bring the right information at the right time to the right person \cite{marot2022perspectives} while keeping track of user progress for each task.
 It helps overcome multiple biases, such as both information bias and anchoring bias, by taking advantage of them rather than being influenced by them.
-Hypervision relies on the definition of tasks created by processing and synthesizing the necessary information.
+Hypervision as presented in \cite{marot2022perspectives} relies on the definition of tasks created by processing and synthesizing the necessary information.
 Those tasks do not have to be only-real time.
-However, they are still preferably the ones anticipated to be completed or configured ahead of time thanks to forecast, hence defining an expected trajectory that might be adapted along the way.
+Indeed, they are still preferably the ones anticipated to be completed or configured ahead of time thanks to forecast, hence defining an expected trajectory that might be adapted along the way.
 Reaching this higher level of information enables the assistant to establish a simplified but relevant dialogue with the operator, eventually providing him with diagnostics or even recommendations on solutions.
-Hence, hypervision's goal is to refocus the operator on task completion rather than alarm monitoring, as illustrated in figure \ref{fig:hypervision}.
-It creates the basis for more advance and effective bidirectional interactions under shared representations of tasks.
+Hence, hypervision's goal is to help refocus the operator on task completion rather than alarm monitoring, as illustrated in figure \ref{fig:Hypervision}.
+While the assistant could instantiate tasks for anticipated risks by the system and help in prioritizing them, the operator should remain free to create and modify some himself, or manually change the order of priority.
+This manual editing is also important to correct overtime any selection bias that could have been introduced by automatic prioritization, among others.
+Finally, such tasks can be easily shared and completed between operators, allowing for easier team workload management \cite{harbers2017value}.
+These create the basis for more advanced and effective bidirectional interaction under shared representations of tasks \cite{heer2019agency} thanks to which users and assistants could work in tandem or in teams to achieve a common objective.